 Laboratory diagnosis is by culture of a Salmonella species.
 S. typhi can be cultured from blood (70% successful), stool (30% successful), urine, and the rose spots, but bone marrow aspirates have the highest sensitivity (80-95%) and remain a good source even after several days of antibiotic treatment.42 Presumptive treatment should be started as soon as the disease is suspected.
 Ciprofloxacin is no longer effective against species from Southeast Asia, and alternatives include ceftriaxone (Rocephin) for severe cases or trimethoprim/sulfamethoxazole (Bactrim) for mild cases.43

 Leishmania are intracellular parasites transmitted by the bite of sand flies.
 The three main types of disease caused are visceral (most dangerous), cutaneous, and mucocutaneous.
 Cutaneous leishmaniasis is more common than the visceral form.
+This topic was discussed in the Oct.
+13, 2008 issue of Emergency Medicine Reports.
 The same species of Leishmania can produce more than a single clinical syndrome.